hannafiegen/ExcelTranslationPy/README.md

 # ExcelTranslationPy
-very basic python code to translate an excel sheet from german to english (easily adjusted to other languages)
+very basic python code to translate an excel sheet from german to english (can be easily adjusted to other languages) change file name and sheet name